 In addition, whilst this modification does not have a material impact on competition or operation of the pipeline system, should this modification be approved then derogations of material impact may be requested for consideration, therefore the Proposer believes this consequential impact supports the proposal that this modification should be sent for Authority Direction.

 Requested Next Steps

 This modification should:

-- be considered a material change and not subject to Self-Governance
+- be considered a material change and not subject to Self-Governance - proceed to Consultation.

-- be assessed by a Workgroup for one month

-- proceed to Consultation.

 3 Why Change?

 Derogation Framework